Nubeva Technologies (CVE:NBVA) Stock Price Down 25.9% – Time to Sell?

-Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report) shares dropped 25.9% on Monday .
-The stock traded as low as C$0.10 and last traded at C$0.10.
-Approximately 371,725 shares changed hands during mid-day trading, an increase of 304% from the average daily volume of 91,926 shares.
+Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report)’s share price was down 25.9% during trading on Tuesday .
+The company traded as low as C$0.10 and last traded at C$0.10.
+Approximately 371,725 shares were traded during mid-day trading, an increase of 304% from the average daily volume of 91,926 shares.
 The stock had previously closed at C$0.14.

 Nubeva Technologies Company Profile